Buying Property in Turkey | Foreigners' Guide

 Full details: Turkish Citizenship · Residence Permit

-Bring only two from your country (passport & utility bill).
+Bring only two from your country: passport and utility bill.
 The rest can be prepared in Turkey.

 - Notarial translation of your passport